-ii. the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).
+• the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).

-c.
-If your agency does not track the use of Glomar responses, what would your agency need to do to track in the future?
-If possible, please describe the resources and time involved.
+6. If your agency does not track the use of Glomar responses, are you planning to track this information in the future?